 Two or more letters combined into one character make a ligature.
 In typography, some ligatures represent specific sounds or words such as the AE or æ diphthong ligature.
 Other ligatures are primarily to make type more attractive on the page such as the fl and fi ligatures.
 In most cases, a ligature is only available in extended characters sets or special expert sets of fonts. – Typedecon.com

-On calligraphy fonts, some of the most popular ligatures are the ones with double letters (ex.
+In calligraphy fonts, some of the most popular ligatures are the ones with double letters (ex.
 Oo, ff, ll, ee, etc.) Other common ligatures are those that make some of the most used letter combinations more special (ex. fl, br, th, st, etc).

-Since in calligraphy the relations in the letters are not always the same, having options to make those same relations in a font is what makes it look more real and better.
+Since in calligraphy, the relations in the letters are not always the same, having options to make those same relations in a font is what makes it look more real and better.

 All fonts are compressed in ZIP files, so you will need to either download in your computer OR have an app to save to your mobile device like Dropbox or an equivalent.